-When a child is faced with a cancer or blood disorder diagnosis, they need to have access to the most current and effective treatment options possible.
+When a child faces a cancer or blood disorder diagnosis, they need to have access to the most current and effective treatment options possible.
 In the realm of cancer treatment, that means having access to a wide array of clinical trials.

 Research shows that children who participate in clinical trials have better survival rates than those who do not.
 That’s why our team offers access to more than 300 clinical trials and maintains relationships with top cancer experts and organizations throughout the world.